Rumaythah ibn Abi Numayy: Sixth and seventh reigns

 After negotiations with the Egyptian emirs, Rumaythah was proclaimed Emir of Mecca in the beginning of Jumada I 731 AH (c.
 10 February 1331) and Utayfah was taken back to Egypt.
 In 734 AH (1333/1334) al-Nasir appointed Utayfah as joint Emir, but Rumaythah deposed him after the Hajj in August 1334.
 Utayfah returned with the Hajj the following year.
 In 736 AH (1335/1336) the brothers quarreled, and Utayfah established himself in Mecca while Rumaythah established himself at al-Jadid in Wadi Marr.
 On 28 Ramadan 736 AH (c.
 11 May 1336) Rumaythah attacked Mecca in an attempt to unseat Utayfah.
 He was unsuccessful and a number of his men were killed, including his vizier.
 Neither Rumaythah nor Utayfah performed the Hajj that year.

 In 737 AH (1336/1337) Rumaythah and Utayfah reconciled.
 After a trip to al-Wadiyayn in Yemen, they returned to Mecca in Sha'ban (March 1337).
 They then traveled to Egypt in response to summons from al-Nasir.
 On 10 Dhu al-Qi'dah (June 1337) Rumaythah returned to Mecca, having been confirmed as sole Emir of Mecca.
 Utayfah was detained in Egypt and would remain there until his death.

 In 744 AH (1343/1345) Rumaythah was compelled to abdicate by his sons Thaqabah and Ajlan in exchange for 60,000 dirhams.
 Sultan al-Salih Isma'il summoned Thaqabah to Cairo and had him arrested, and in Dhu al-Qi'dah 744 AH (March/April 1344) sent a decree returning the Emirate to Rumaythah.
 Ajlan fled to Yemen, but he reconciled with Rumaythah after the departure of the Hajj.

 In 746 AH al-Salih summoned Ajlan to Cairo and appointed him Emir of Mecca.
-He returned on 14 Jumada al-Thani (c.
+He returned on 14 Jumada II (c.
 11 October 1345) accompanied by 50 mamluks.
 On 18 Jumada al-Thani Rumaythah summoned Ajlan to the qubba of Zamzam where he formally abdicated.

 Rumaythah died in Mecca on Friday, 8 Dhu al-Qi'dah 746 AH (3 March 1346).
 The janazah prayer was performed in the Masjid al-Haram at the time of Jumu'ah.
 When the Zaydi imam Abu al-Qasim ibn al-Shughayf came forward to officiate, he was prevented from doing so by the chief qadi Shihab al-Din al-Tabari, a Shafi'i.
 Although Ajlan was present, he did not interfere, and the prayer was led by al-Tabari.